lewislarsen/youtube-channel-notifier/README.md

 ## FAQ

 ### Does this application download or store videos?
 Not at all!
-We only track metadata (title, publish date, URL) about videos through public RSS feeds.
+We only track metadata (title, publish date, URL, description) about videos through public RSS feeds.
 No video content is ever downloaded, stored, or processed.

 ### How often does it check for new videos?
 The notifier checks every 5 minutes.
-YouTube may take longer to update their RSS feeds, so you may not see notifications immediately after a video is published.
+YouTube typically takes 20-30 minutes for new videos to appear on their RSS feeds, so you may not see notifications immediately after a video is published.

 ### Does this use the YouTube API?
 No, and that's a good thing!
 The application uses YouTube's public RSS feeds, which means: